-Section 12.34: EXCEPTION TO POST AND BID PROCEDURES
+Section 12.4: EXCEPTION TO POST AND BID PROCEDURES

 - 12.4.1.
-Integration Magnet Programs and Priority Staffing Schools.
-For staffing of all integration magnet program positions (except for initial staffing of magnet schools) and priority staffing schools, the District will select the unit member to fill the vacancy from among all qualified applicants. - 12.4.2.
+Magnet Programs and Priority Staffing Schools.
+For staffing of all magnet program positions (except for initial staffing of magnet schools) and priority staffing schools, the District will select the unit member to fill the vacancy from among all qualified applicants. - 12.4.2.
 Position Vacancy Announcements.
-Vacancies not staffed internally at a site and normally advertised outside the post and bid period may include Central Office Resource Teachers, In-School Resource Teachers, Elementary Counselors, Head Counselors, Secondary Counselors, Library Media Teachers, Senior Speech-Language Pathologists, and Sehool Psychologists.
+Vacancies not staffed internally at a site and normally advertised outside the post and bid period may include Central Office Resource Teachers, In-School Resource Teachers, Elementary Counselors, Head Counselors, Secondary Counselors, Library Media Teachers, Senior Speech-Language Pathologists, and Senior School Psychologists.
 Such vacancies may be posted for a minimum of ten (10) calendar days.
-Except for Central Office Resource Teacher positions, the District may interview and select the unit member to fill the posted vacancy from the five (5) unit members who have the greatest dDistrict seniority, have applied for the position, and have been deemed qualified by the Human Resource Services Division.
+Except for Central Office Resource Teacher positions, the District may interview and select the unit member to fill the posted vacancy from the five (5) unit members who have the greatest District seniority, have applied for the position, and have been deemed qualified by the Human Resource Services Division.
 Full-time District Counselor position vacancies assigned to two (2) or more work locations will be advertised; however, it is understood that the combination of work locations and the school calendar to which the position is assigned may change from year to year.
-The District shall advertise such positions through position vacancy announcements as they become available throughout the school year. - 12.4.3.
+The District shall advertise such positions through position vacancy announcements as they become available throughout the school year.

+- 12.4.3.
 Central Office Resource Teachers.
 The District may interview and will select from among all Central Office Resource Teacher applicants who have been deemed qualified by the Human Resource Services Division.
-All advertisements for such positions shall specify that at least two (2) years of experience at a priority staffing school are is highly desirable.
+All advertisements for such positions shall specify that at least two (2) years of experience at a priority staffing school is highly desirable.
 The District shall advertise such positions through position vacancy announcements as they become available throughout the school year. - 12.4.4.
 Transfers Within Early Childhood Education Programs.
 Transfers within the Early Childhood Education Programs will be processed through the District office responsible for the program.
-A listing of vacancies will be posted in each Early Childhood Education
+A list of known vacancies will be posted electronically and will be emailed to ECE unit members by the Human Resource Services Division.
+Each posted vacancy will show location, current hours of assignment, student age level, particulars of assignment, including full day or am/pm session, special education blended classroom, unit member calendar, language, and other stated needs. - 12.4.4.1.
+Unit members assigned to an Early Childhood Education Program are also entitled to participate in regular post and bid procedures established in this Article.